allegro/bigflow/docs/technologies.md

 ''')
 ```

-This method overrides all data in a table or a single partition, depending on the type of a specified table.
+This method overrides all data in a table or its single partition, depending on the `partitioned` parameter.
-To specify type of a table you use, you need to use the `partitioned` parameter.

 ```python
 dataset.write_truncate('target_table', '''